Korban: Rationale and rabbinic commentary

-Through a non-all encompassing view of the ritual life of "Abraham [sic] as it is presented in the book of Genesis, the evolving philosophical theology that seems to underlie the modes of worship that [he] develops over time [...] is reconstruct[ed.]"
-Abram's building of a number of altars without mentioning that he sacrificed animals on them, and that for most of these occasions, he "called out in the name of God" is interpreted by Lebens as theologically stating that God's desires are sated without animal sacrifices.
-Noting that not all these altar building occasions were accompanied by call-outs, and that call-outs also took place on returns, in Everlasting Dominion, American Old Testament scholar Eugene H. Merrill attributes a multipurpose nature to the altars, in which Abram was participating in only one:
+Through a non-all-encompassing view of the ritual life of "Abraham [sic] as it is presented in the book of Genesis, the evolving philosophical theology that seems to underlie the modes of worship that [he] develops over time [...] is reconstruct[ed.]"
+Abram's building of a number of altars without mentioning that he sacrificed animals on them, and that for most of these occasions, he "called out in the name of God" is interpreted by Samuel Lebens as theologically stating that God's desires are sated without animal sacrifices.
+Noting that not all these altar building occasions were accompanied by call-outs, and that call-outs also took place on returns, in Everlasting Dominion, American Christian Old Testament scholar Eugene H. Merrill attributes a multipurpose nature to the altars, in which Abram was participating in only one:

 Later, Abram, having entered Canaan, "built" an altar to the Lord at Shechem (Gen. 12:7).
 The narrative fails to speak of his making a sacrifice there; in fact, the inspiration for building the altar is that the Lord "appeared to [him]."
 This may suggest that mīzbēaḥ refers not so much to an altar of sacrifice as to some kind of stele or monument marking God's presence there.
 As we shall see, this was not an uncommon thing even among the Israelites (e.g., Judg.
 6:24; Josh.
 22.21-34; 2 Kings 16:15b).
 Future generations of Abram's offspring would see the altar at Shechem and remember the promises the Lord had made to their ancestors and to them.
 The same was true at Bethel (v.
 8), and though there is no reference to the appearance of the Lord at that place, there is likewise no record of a sacrifice being made there.
 Abram himself returned to Bethel; and seeing the altar still there, he "called on the name of the Lord" (Gen 13:4 NIV).
 The altar clearly served the purpose of a sacred memorial.